Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BR 430 and the Stihl BR 700.

 Make & handling

 - As the BR 430 and the BR 700 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+On both products, the throttle is situated on the blower tube, giving you the advantage of having your left hand available for other uses.

 CFM & MPH